Great Basin: Settlements and roads

-The Great Basin's two most populous metropolitan areas are the Reno-Sparks metropolitan area to the west and the Wasatch Front to the east (with the latter being significantly more populous than the former).
+The Great Basin's two most populous metropolitan areas are the Reno-Sparks metropolitan area to the west and the Salt Lake City centered Wasatch Front to the east (with the latter being significantly more populous than the former).
 The region between these two areas is sparsely populated, but includes the smaller cities of Elko, Ely, Wendover, West Wendover, and Winnemucca.
 To the north are; in California Susanville, in Oregon Burns and Hines, in Idaho Malad and in Wyoming Evanston.
 To the south are Cedar City, Tonopah, and Bishop and the very southern area of the basin has the communities of Pahrump, Palmdale, Victorville, and Palm Springs.
 Interstate Highways traversing the Great Basin are Interstate 80 (I-80) and I-15, and I-70 and I-84 have their respective endpoints within its boundaries.
 Other major roadways are U.S. Route 6 (US 6), US 50, US 93, US 95 and US 395.
 The section of US 50 between Delta, Utah, and Fallon, Nevada, is nicknamed "The Loneliest Road in America", and Nevada State Route 375 is designated the "Extraterrestrial Highway".
 The Great Basin is traversed by several rail lines including the Union Pacific Railroad's Overland Route (Union Pacific Railroad) through Reno and Ogden, Feather River Route, Central Corridor and Los Angeles and Salt Lake Railroad.